Terminating an engagement on the chartered accountant's initiative: 2026 template and guide

 - Omitting to return the parts of the permanent file that belong to the client.
 Common confusion between the firm's permanent working file (firm's property) and items provided by the client (to be returned).

 - Forgetting to archive the file for ten years.
-The retention obligation runs from the date of termination, independently of any retention by the client.
+This professional-usage period runs from the date of termination, independently of any retention by the client.

 Our chartered accountant analysis#

-Based on files processed in recent years, three grounds account on their own for nearly 70 % of terminations on the firm's initiative.
+In professional practice, three grounds come up most often in terminations on the firm's initiative.
 First, non-payment for more than 90 days, particularly frequent at the end of a cash crunch among young structures.
 Second, client opacity around certain operations likely to fall within the AML scope: atypical flows with at-risk jurisdictions, refusal to provide supporting evidence on asset disposals, repeated inconsistencies between filings and banking flows.
 Lastly, loss of trust with governance: contact person changing every three months, contradictory instructions, pressing requests for adjustments outside the accounting framework.

 Our conviction: the LRAR is never enough on its own to secure a termination.
 It must be combined with an evidence file that holds up in court (time-stamped unpaid invoices, exchanged emails, meeting minutes), a proposed successor firm where possible, and a documented handover of the client file.
-This level of formalism protects the firm during the ten years following the termination, the period during which civil liability can still be triggered.
+This level of formalism protects the firm during the period when its civil liability can still be sought: five years from knowledge of the damage (article 2224 of the French Civil Code).

 To benchmark the fees applicable in an incoming engagement letter (and thus limit the risk of future non-payment), our simulateur de tarif expert-comptable and our fourchettes de tarifs expert-comptable 2026 give the orders of magnitude observed on the Paris market.

 Hayot Expertise tip.
 Before any termination, organise a physical or video meeting with the client to formalise the breakdown of the relationship and try one last regularisation.
-In more than one file out of three, this meeting leads to an agreement (staggered payment of unpaid invoices, adjustment of the engagement scope, change of contact on the firm's side) that avoids termination.
+This meeting often leads to an agreement (staggered payment of unpaid invoices, adjustment of the engagement scope) that avoids termination.
 When it remains unavoidable, the meeting becomes additional evidence of your good faith and of your compliance with the duty to advise.

 Key takeaways#